 In addition to Medicaid, there are many non-Medicaid state programs available to low-income seniors, and some states even offer specific programs for people with Alzheimer's and other forms of dementia.
 It is worth checking your state's .gov website to learn about available options and find out if your loved one qualifies.

-If your loved one served in the armed forces, he or she may be eligible to receive benefits from The Veterans Administration (VA) programs that can cover a portion of the cost of memory care, even though the VA does not currently offer programs specifically designed to address the additional needs of veterans with dementia.
+If your loved one served in the armed forces, he or she may be eligible to receive VA benefits for memory care, even though the VA does not currently offer programs specifically designed to address the additional needs of veterans with dementia.

 Finding a memory care facility that meets the needs of your family and loved one starts with determining what those needs are.